Great Gifts for the Holidays in Wine Country

 It's actually an entire, tiny town in west Sonoma County, and it couldn't be more quaint and perfect for unique gifts.
 All the stores are independently owned, often with one-of-a-kind merchandise.
 They are clustered together, and joined by gardens, fountains, and benches.
 Boost your energy with breakfast or lunch at Cape Fear, serving delightful California cuisine with a Southern flair.

-Then hit the stores – there are nearly two dozen, such as the lovely liquid jewelry by Studio Nouveau, and nostalgic candies and toys from Sweets 'n' Stuff.
+Then hit the stores – there are nearly two dozen, such as the lovely liquid jewelry by Studio Nouveau, and American-made clothing and crafts from Pig Alley.

-Duncans Mills is located on Highway 116 along the Russian River between Guerneville and Jenner, approximately 25 miles west of Santa Rosa and four miles inland from the coast.
+Duncans Mills is located on Highway 116 along the Russian River between Guerneville and Jenner, approximately 25 miles west of Santa Rosa and five miles inland from the coast.